Sriwijaya Air Flight 182: Passengers and crew

-There were 62 people on board, of which 50 were revenue passengers (43 adults and 7 children).
+There were 62 people on board, of who 50 were revenue passengers (43 adults and 7 children).
 Of the 12 crew members, six were operating crew on the flight, while the other six were deadheading as passengers.
 The majority of the passengers were residents from West Kalimantan.

-Among the passengers were Mulyadi Tamsir, a politician from the People's Conscience Party (Hanura) and chairman of the Indonesian Muslim Student Association (PB HMI).
+Among the passengers were Mulyadi Tamsir, a politician from the People's Conscience Party (Hanura) and chairman of the Indonesian Muslim Student Association.

 The crew on the flight consisted of Captain Afwan, 54, (Note: Afwan is a mononym (one-word name), which is common for Indonesian names.) who had over 17,904 hours of flight experience, including 9,023 hours on the Boeing 737, First Officer Diego Mamahit, 34, who had over 5,107 hours of flight experience, with 4,957 of them on the Boeing 737, and four flight attendants.
 Afwan was a former pilot in the Indonesian Air Force.

 The six deadheading crew and several revenue passengers had transferred to Flight 182 from an earlier NAM Air flight that did not operate.
+(NAM Air is a subsidiary of Sriwijaya).